ironhack-datalabs/datamad0620/module-1/lab-resolving-git-conflicts/your-code/about-me.md

 * I would like to work as Data Analytics to carry out studies and market analysis
 * Joining a job position that fulfills me.
 Work with data, manipulate it in different tools like Geographic Information System, to carry out socio-economic analyzes.
-* Joining a job position that fulfills me

 Sincerly,
 Nicola